According to Hubspot, companies that blog have 97% more inbound links. But, you already know blogging is valuable, which is why you already have one.

 Follow the processes outlined here and you will always have ideas for evergreen list posts.

 Other methods to try to create timeless posts that consistently generate organic traffic include:

 - Brainstorming – What problems have you been struggling with for a long time?

 - Hang out & listen – Search for relevant forums and discussion boards (Type “your niche + forums” into the search box).
 Register, read the threads and look out for issues that keep popping up.
 Write down your findings then …

-- Promote – Once you publish your evergreen list post, alert your email subscribers, share on Facebook and send outreach emails to your network of friends/business partners.
+- Promote – Once you publish your evergreen list post, alert your email subscribers, share it on Facebook and send outreach emails to your network of friends/business partners.
 If the post is really helpful, even industry experts will gladly share it with their networks.

 For more platforms to promote your evergreen list-posts, see: 32 Ways To Make Your Blog Post Go Viral.

 Traffic Strategy #4.
 Long-tail Keyword Domination

 Even before Google first rolled out their Panda update in 2011, long tail keywords were a major traffic driver.
 Since then, it’s been even easier to dominate Google, drive organic traffic to your blog and build a profitable business.